401(k) withdrawal rules: How to avoid penalties

 Early withdrawals from a 401(k) account can be expensive.
 Generally, if you take a distribution from a 401(k) before age 59½, you will likely owe:

-The 401(k) account can be a boon to your retirement savings plan.
-It gives you the flexibility to change jobs without losing your retirement savings.
-But that can start to fall apart if you use it like a bank account in the years preceding retirement.
-In general, it’s a good idea to avoid tapping any retirement money until you’ve reached age 59½.
+The 401(k) account can be a boon to retirement savings.
+Workers have flexibility to change jobs without losing retirement savings.
+But that can fall apart if retirement savings plans are used like bank accounts in the years preceding retirement.
+In general, it’s a good idea to avoid tapping any retirement money until you’ve at least reached age 59½.

 Taxation on early 401(k) withdrawals

-Suppose you’re going through a financial rough patch, and you decide to withdraw $25,000 from your 401(k) plan.
+Suppose you decide to withdraw $25,000 from your 401(k) plan.
 First, your withdrawal will be subject to income taxes — this is the case no matter when you make your withdrawal, unless it’s a Roth account.

-If we assume you’re single with an income of $75,000, then you have a marginal tax rate of 22%, meaning that’s the rate at which highest portion of your income is taxed.
-As a result, you’ll pay $5,500 in federal income taxes on your withdrawal.
-Additionally, thanks to the 10% early withdrawal penalty, you’ll owe an additional $2,500.
+A single person with an income of $75,000 will have a marginal tax rate of 22%, meaning that’s the rate at which the highest portion of income is taxed.
+As a result, you’ll pay $5,500 in federal income taxes on the withdrawal.
+Thanks to the 10% early withdrawal penalty, you’ll owe an additional $2,500.
 That’s a total of $8,000 in taxes on a $25,000 withdrawal.

-Depending on where you live, you may also be subject to state income tax on your 401(k) withdrawal.
+You may also be subject to state income tax on your 401(k) withdrawal, depending on where you live.
 Whether a tax applies and how much you’ll pay varies by state.

 Considerations before withdrawing from retirement account

-The taxes you’ll pay on your early 401(k) withdrawal are the most obvious — and perhaps painful — financial cost, but they aren’t the only one.
+The taxes paid on an early 401(k) withdrawal are the most obvious — and perhaps painful — financial cost, but not the only one.
 You’ll also have to consider the long-term opportunity cost of taking early withdrawals from your account.

 Retirement may feel like an intangible future event, but hopefully, it will be your reality someday.
-And any money you withdraw from your 401(k) today will result in far less money in your account by the time you retire.
+Funds withdrawn early from a 401(k) will result in less money in the account by the time you retire.

-Going back to our example of your $25,000 early 401(k) withdrawal, let’s look at the long-term impact.
+Let’s look at the long-term impact of a $25,000 early 401(k) withdrawal.
 Suppose you’re 40 at the time of the withdrawal, and you plan to retire at 65.
 That’s 25 years that $25,000 would have to potentially grow and compound.
-Assuming your account grows at a rate of 7%, that $25,000 would grow to $135,686 by the time you reach 65.
-So, while $25,000 may seem like a relatively minor amount of money, you’re robbing your future self of potentially far more.
+Assuming your account grows at a rate of 7%, that $25,000 would become $135,686 by the time you reach 65.
+While $25,000 may seem like a relatively minor amount of money, you’re robbing your future self of potentially far more.

 Another thing to consider is investing a portion of your retirement savings into a Roth IRA.
 While you’ll still have the long-term opportunity cost of early Roth IRA withdrawals, you won’t be subject to the income and early withdrawal taxes you would on a 401(k).